 The Cumbria Way

 Skiddaw House is right on the Cumbria Way, a 112km (70 mile) walk (or Ultra trail run) through the heart of the Lake District, from Ulverston to Carlisle.
 The hostel is in an ideal location for an overnight stop between Borrowdale and Caldbeck.
-Some stay here as alternative to stopping in Keswick, whereas others still stay in Keswick, then have a shorter day to Skiddaw House to allow a worthwhile detour to the summit of Skiddaw.
+Alternatively, have a shorter day from Keswick allowing either a leisurely morning in Keswick or a worthwhile detour to the summit of Skiddaw.

 All of the fells listed in Alfred Wainwright's Book 'A Pictorial Guide to the Lakeland Fells: The Northern Fells', are within walking distance of Skiddaw House.
 Tick off some of the less accessible fells such as Great Calva, Knott, Great Sca Fell, Meal Fell and Great Cockup on a circular walk from the hostel.